All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 “and he who has no money, come, buy and eat!”

 So here is food, too.
 Nourishment.
 And He is specifically inviting those who have no money!
 Which, also: all of us.
 The things we thirst and hunger for, spiritually, we have no way to pay for, no way to get on our own.
 Otherwise, we’d all be satisfied already, wouldn’t we?
 Aren’t we all already doing everything we can to feel satisfied in life?
 But we can’t achieve that on our own.
 And not one of us can pay God for anything.
 How could we?
 Every good thing we have was given to us by God in the first place!
-But still He calls to us, offering what we long for.
+But still He calls to us, offering what we long for, what we need for true and abundant life.
 How beautiful is that?

 “Come, buy wine and milk without money and without price.”